What Do You Actually Think About While Meditating?

 Seek professional help when meditation makes symptoms feel worse, unsafe, or too intense to manage alone.
 Meditation can support care, but it cannot diagnose a condition or replace treatment from a licensed clinician.

 Some warning signs deserve extra attention: panic during practice, trauma flashbacks, thoughts of self-harm, intrusive thoughts that feel hard to interrupt, or anxiety and depression that keep returning outside the session.
 Breath focus is also not required.
-If watching the breath feels trapping, scary, or controlling, stop that practice and use a safer anchor like sounds in the room, feet on the floor, or open-eyed contact with your surroundings.
+If watching the breath feels trapping, scary, or controlling, stop that practice and use a steadier anchor such as room sounds, coffee aroma, or open-eyed contact with your surroundings.

 A good practice should make room for support, not pressure you to handle everything alone.